Smøla Municipality: Geography

 The municipality of Smøla is located north of the town of Kristiansund, off the western coast of Norway.
 The municipality consists of the main island of Smøla and more than 3,000 smaller ones.
 The 216 km2 main island is very flat, the highest peak reaches 64 m above sea level.
 The highest peak in the municipality is 69.62 m above sea level, being Ramndalshaugen on the island of Kuli.
-Almost all of the land area consists of marshes and cliffs; only 5% is cultivated into agricultural land.
+Almost all of the land area consists of bogs and cliffs; only 5% is cultivated into agricultural land.
 Other minor islands in the municipality include Edøya, Kuli, Brattværet, and Veiholmen.
 The municipality is separated from the rest of Norway by the Edøyfjorden to the south.

 Due to the vast number of small islands surrounding Smøla, there are several lighthouses.
 The three most notable ones are Haugjegla Lighthouse (north of Smøla), Skalmen Lighthouse, (northwest of Smøla), and Tyrhaug Lighthouse (southeast of Smøla in the Edøyfjorden).

 Scientists of the Institute of Geodesy and Geoinformationtechnique of Technische Universität Berlin were testing the antique maps of Ptolemy and recognized a pattern of calculation mistakes that occurred when one tried to convert the old coordinates from Ptolemy into modern cartographical maps.
 The scientists believe that, when one compensates for these mistakes, the mythological location Thule corresponds to the island of Smøla.